Regulatory Affairs Specialists

 Certification or Licensing

 Regulatory affairs specialists may receive voluntary certification to demonstrate to employers that they have a achieved a high level of knowledge and skills in their profession.
-Many professional associations offer certification programs.
-For example, the Regulatory Affairs Professionals Society offers the Regulatory Affairs Certification designation to candidates who have three to five years of regulatory experience and pass the certification exam.
-Find information at https://www.raps.org/rac-credential/home.
+Several professional associations offer certification programs.
+For example, the Regulatory Affairs Professionals Society offers the regulatory affairs certification designation to candidates who have three to five years of regulatory experience and pass a certification exam.
+There are two RAC designations: Pharmaceuticals (RAC-Drugs) and Medical Devices (RAC-Devices).
+Find information at https://www.raps.org/certifications/rac.
+The National Society of Compliance Professionals and Compliance Certification Board also provide certification credentials.

 Experience, Skills, and Personality Traits